Back to list

 What does qisṭ mean here – merely 'justice'?

-In this passage, qisṭ designates a justice that stands upright, that is measured and sustained: an active, concrete equity that corrects real imbalances.
-The mīzān (balance) signals that qisṭ is not a slogan – it is a calibrated, verifiable, impartially applied justice.
+In this passage, qisṭ designates a justice that stands upright, measured and sustained: an active, concrete equity that corrects real imbalances.
+The mīzān signals that qisṭ is not a slogan – it is a calibrated, verifiable, impartially applied justice.

-How does the surah's triad – Book, Balance, Iron – function as a hierarchy of legitimacy for the use of power?
+How does the triad Book–Balance–Iron function as a hierarchy of legitimacy for the use of power?

 The order is not accidental.
 The Book comes first because power without direction is blind.
 The Balance comes second because direction without calibration drifts into favouritism.
 Iron comes last because force without both guidance and measure becomes oppression.
-The surah thus establishes that legitimate strength is not self-authorising – it earns its place only by submitting to a prior wisdom and a prior standard.
-Any reversal of this order – force first, justification later – is precisely the pattern the surah diagnoses as the root of human crispation.
+Any reversal – force first, justification later – is precisely the pattern the surah diagnoses as the root of human clenching.